pybliometrics-dev/pybliometrics/docs/examples/AuthorRetrieval.rst

 .. code-block:: python

     >>> print(au)
-    Kitchin J. from Department of Chemical Engineering, published 100 document(s) since 1995 in 52 distinct source(s),
-    which were cited by 8,992 author(s) in 11,187 document(s)
+    Kitchin J. from Department of Chemical Engineering in United States, published 101 document(s) since 1995 in 52 distinct source(s), which were cited by 9,464 author(s) in 11,748 document(s) as of 2020-07-06

 The object can access many bits of data about an author, including the number of papers, h-index, current affiliation, etc.  When a list of `namedtuples <https://docs.python.org/3/library/collections.html#collections.namedtuple>`_ is returned, it can neatly be turned into a `pandas <https://pandas.pydata.org/>`_ DataFrame.